piyushkumarjiit/DctmLifeScienceViaDocker/README.md

 It would be quicker if you have updated your server before proceeding with installation.

 ### Prerequisites
 The script is relatively self contained and fetches necessary files from github repo.
+To execute the script successfully we need:

 <li>Access to Internet</li>
 <li>Respective Documentum images</li>